Quantco/glum/docs/background/architecture.rst

 Along with the GLM solvers, this package supports dense, sparse, categorical matrix types and mixtures of these types.
 Using the most efficient matrix representations massively improves performacne.

-For more details, see the [README for quantcore.matrix](https://github.com/Quantco/quantcore.matrix)
+For more details, see the `README for quantcore.matrix <https://github.com/Quantco/quantcore.matrix>`_

 We support dense matrices via standard numpy arrays.

 We support sparse CSR and CSC matrices via standard ``scipy.sparse`` objects.
 However, we have extended these operations with custom matrix-vector and sandwich product routines that are optimized and parallelized.
 A user does not need to modify their code to take advantage of this optimization.
 If a ``scipy.sparse.csc_matrix`` object is passed in, it will be automatically converted to a ``SparseMatrix`` object.
 This operation is almost free because no data needs to be copied.

-We implement a CategoricalMatrix object that efficiently represents these matrices without nearly as much overhead as a normal CSC or CSR sparse matrix.
+We implement a ``CategoricalMatrix`` object that efficiently represents these matrices without nearly as much overhead as a normal CSC or CSR sparse matrix.

-Finally, SplitMatrix allows mixing different matrix types for different columns to minimize overhead.
+Finally, ``SplitMatrix`` allows mixing different matrix types for different columns to minimize overhead.

 Standardization
 ---------------------------

-Internal to ``GeneralizedLinearRegressor``, all matrix types are wrapped in a ``StandardizedMatrix`` which offsets columns to have mean zero and standard deviation one without modifying the matrix data itself.
+Internal to :class:`GeneralizedLinearRegressor`, all matrix types are wrapped in a ``StandardizedMatrix`` which offsets columns to have mean zero and standard deviation one without modifying the matrix data itself.
 This avoids situations where modifying a matrix to have mean zero would result in losing the sparsity structure and avoids ever needing to copy or modify the input data matrix.
 As a result, memory usage is very low.

 Code structure
 ---------------------------

+Fill in!